google/WebFundamentals/src/content/en/updates/2014/07/Web-Audio-Changes-in-m36.md

 At Google, we love standards.
 We’re on a mission to build out the standards-defined Web platform.
 One of the small warts on that for some time has been the webkit- prefixed implementation of the Web Audio API (notably the webkitAudioContext object), and some of the deprecated bits of Web Audio that we’ve continued to support.

-It was originally planned that m36 would remove support for the prefixed webkitAudioContext, since we had begun supporting the unprefixed AudioContext object.
-This turned out to be more troublesome than expected, so m36 supports both unprefixed and prefixed - however, even in the reintroduced webkitAudioContext, several legacy methods and attributes like createGainNode and createJavaScriptNode have been removed.
-In short, in m36 webkitAudioContext and AudioContext are aliases of each other; there is no difference in functionality between the two.
+It was originally planned that Chrome 36 would remove support for the prefixed webkitAudioContext, since we had begun supporting the unprefixed AudioContext object.
+This turned out to be more troublesome than expected, so Chrome 36 supports both unprefixed and prefixed - however, even in the reintroduced webkitAudioContext, several legacy methods and attributes like createGainNode and createJavaScriptNode have been removed.
+In short, in Chrome 36 webkitAudioContext and AudioContext are aliases of each other; there is no difference in functionality between the two.

-We will remove the support for the prefix completely after m36, likely in a couple of releases.
+We will remove the support for the prefix completely after Chrome 36, likely in a couple of releases.
 We'll make an announcement here when the change is imminent, and we are continuing to reach out to authors to fix their Web Audio applications.

 Why have we done this, rather than reverting to the previous implementation?
 Well, in part, we’ve been reticent to move too far backwards; we’ve already removed those APIs, and as a nice side-effect to this aliasing, applications can then work nicely on Firefox, which has never supported a prefixed AudioContext object (and quite right, too!) in their Web Audio support initially released last fall.

 The rest of this update provides a guide to fixing things that may be broken in your code due to this change.
 The great thing about fixing these problems is that your code is then quite likely to just work in Firefox, too!
 (I’d thought for a long time that my Vocoder application was broken due to Firefox’s implementation, but it turned out to be one of these problems!)

-If you just want to get up and running, you may want to take a look at a [monkey-patch](http://en.wikipedia.org/wiki/Monkey_patch) [library I wrote for applications that were written to the old Web Audio code](https://github.com/cwilso/webkitAudioContext-MonkeyPatch) - this can help you get up and running in a minimum amount of time, as it will alias the objects and methods appropriately.
+If you just want to get up and running, you may want to take a look at a [monkey-patch](https://en.wikipedia.org/wiki/Monkey_patch) [library I wrote for applications that were written to the old Web Audio code](https://github.com/cwilso/webkitAudioContext-MonkeyPatch) - this can help you get up and running in a minimum amount of time, as it will alias the objects and methods appropriately.
 Indeed, the patches the library lists is a good guide to the things that have changed.

 ## First and foremost: